 Your dog’s tears contain a pigment called porphyrin: an iron-containing molecule produced by the body when it breaks down red blood cells.

-Porphyrins are excreted through the gastrointestinal tract, urine, saliva, and tears – it's this pigment that causes the rust-coloured staining.
+Porphyrins are excreted through the gastrointestinal tract, urine, saliva, and tears – this pigment causes the rust-coloured staining.

 Although the rust-coloured stain is more noticeable in white dogs, it’s a common problem for all breeds.
-So, if your dog is showing signs of staining, make an appointment with your veterinarian to investigate the matter further.
+If your dog shows signs of staining, make an appointment with your veterinarian to investigate further.

 Can my dog’s diet cause tear stains?